Skip to main content

 Dr. Jeff Lovich has been publishing on the ecology and taxonomy of turtles and other wildlife for 40 years.

 He has produced over 200 scientific publications and five books.
 Along the way, he described and named 4 turtle taxa, including 3 in the U.S. and one in Japan.
 Most of his research is in the Mojave and Sonoran Deserts.
 He is a Fulbright Scholar and an elected Fellow of the Linnean Society of London, the world’s oldest active biological society.
-Dr. Lovich has been one of the editors of the international scientific journal Chelonian Conservation and Biology for over 10 years.
+Dr. Lovich is also one of the editors of the international scientific journal Chelonian Conservation and Biology, that publishes turtle research papers.
 His research focuses on all aspects of turtle ecology, and the impacts of utility-scale wind and solar energy development on wildlife, especially desert tortoises.

 Dr. Jeff Lovich holding a native and non-native turtle in each hand near Montezuma Well, AZ